synicalsyntax/discord.js-heroku/README.md

 * `index.js` ([link](https://github.com/synicalsyntax/discord.js-heroku/blob/master/index.js))

-    This file contains the source code for the **Discord.js Heroku** bot on my [bot testing server](https://discord.gg/unYyTF9), which serves as a demo of the instructions in this guide; it utilizes Heroku's [environment variables](https://devcenter.heroku.com/articles/config-vars).
+    This file contains the source code for the **Discord.js Heroku** bot on my [bot testing server](https://discord.gg/PJCDeXQ), which serves as a demo of the instructions in this guide; it utilizes Heroku's [environment variables](https://devcenter.heroku.com/articles/config-vars).

-### About me

-I'm active member of the Discord.js community on Discord and also a freelance bot developer, so if you're interested in a personal, customized Discord bot, message me on Discord at **synicalsyntax#9944** for further discussion.

 ## Getting started